BalKhabra/TA-JS-methods-TJaaad/block-BJaadd/code/array-methods.md

 1. `concat`

    - Parameter: n (any) number of values (number, string, boolean, array, null, undefined, object and function etc)
-   - Return: a single Array consisting of by all the values passed as parameters in the same order.
+   - Return:  a single Array consisting of by all the values passed as seperator in the same order.
    - Example:
      ```js
      let numbers = [1, 2, 3];